Caripson/ProML/docs/internationalization_style.md

 # 22. Internationalization & Style

 **Core Principle:** Prompts should be adaptable to different languages, regions, and stylistic needs.
-PromptLang allows for the parameterization of locale-specific information and the use of reusable style modules to separate content logic from presentational rules.
+ProML allows for the parameterization of locale-specific information and the use of reusable style modules to separate content logic from presentational rules.

 This enables the creation of a single, core prompt that can be adapted for a global audience and various contexts without duplicating the main logic.